Skip to content

 Tool catalog

-proxy_start Start proxy listeners Listen address, capture scope, TLS passthrough, intercept rules, auto-transform, TCP forwarding, protocol selection
+proxy_start Start a proxy listener.
+Listen address, capture scope, TLS passthrough, intercept rules, auto-transform, TCP forwarding

-proxy_stop Stop proxy listeners Stop single listener by name or all listeners
+proxy_stop Stop a single listener by name or all listeners

-configure Modify runtime settings Upstream proxy, capture scope, TLS passthrough, intercept rules, auto-transform, connection limits, timeouts
+configure Modify runtime settings (upstream proxy, scope, TLS passthrough, intercept rules, auto-transform, limits, timeouts)

-query Retrieve information Flows, flow details, messages, status, config, CA cert, intercept queue, macros, fuzz jobs, fuzz results, technologies
+query Retrieve flows, flow details, messages, status, config, CA cert, intercept queue, macros, fuzz jobs, fuzz results

-intercept Act on intercepted traffic Release, modify and forward, drop
+intercept Act on intercepted traffic (release, modify and forward, drop) with per-protocol typed payloads

-manage Manage flow data and CA Delete flows, export (JSONL/HAR), import, regenerate CA certificate
+manage Manage flow data and CA (delete, export, import, regenerate)

 Tool calling format